• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 I was also in an accident and went with my insurance company's attorneys when he sued me.
 He claimed phantom injuries and got more money than he should have, but I never paid anything beyond a small bump in my premium.

 The best experience I had with a lawyer was when my wife and I were taken to court by the town we lived in.
 (It's a long story, not worth getting into the details.)
 We contacted a lawyer, who we later found out had once been the town attorney.
 Apparently, he didn't like the guy who was holding his old job very much.
 Our lawyer knew of a quirk in the town code that got the judge to throw out the case.
 The town attorney was furious.
 He was so sure he had us and so pissed off at the ruling that he wouldn't stop arguing until the judge threatened to charge him with contempt of court.
-That was a hell of a lot of fun.
+That was a heck of a lot of fun.

 I love it when lawyers get to put on their capes and save somebody's tuchis.
 I have a paralegal cert...
 (Of course I do!) and used it and my social work-y bona fides to do public legal outreach and consumer info for a while.
 That's as specific as I'll get.
 So, the thing is, I'm a little protective of lawyers because people either think they are some kind of walking, talking magic human who can ju-ju all of the bad stuff away with annotated code and the still-beating heart of a virgin or they're all Matlock-like PeePaws who make the booboos all better, at least the ones who weren't suckled on adder's milk by Satan's concubines.